ironhack-labs/lab-es6-promises/README.md

 ## Iteration #1:

-Using callbacks print the directions to make Steak in the console in the correct order as shown above.
+Using callbacks print the directions to make Steak in the correct order as shown above.

 `makeFood(steak)`
 ## Iteration #2: